Children with hearing loss

 Consult your doctor or an audiologist if there appears to be a sudden change in your child's hearing.
 Some conditions require prompt treatment to prevent permanent damage.

-hearing loss (impairment)?
+What is hearing loss (impairment)?

 Having a hearing loss (impairment) means that a child has lost some hearing in one or both ears.
 Hearing impairments are described according to how much hearing has been lost.
 Loss is usually explained as mild, moderate, moderate to severe, severe or profound.